MalignantShadow/api-config/README.md

 For instance, a JSON library might specify a `JSONObject` and `JSONArray`, while a YAML library might specify a `YAMLSection` and `YAMLSequence`.
 These are actually the same thing.
 Of course, the YAML Specification is very lenient and advanced in the way it can be parsed into custom objects; however - most simply use it with primitives/scalars.

 Here's a neat experiment - give a JSON file to a YAML parser, what happens?
 You get a completely valid YAML Document.
 Why?
 Turns out JSON is valid YAML.
+So why have two separate libraries for the representation of their data?

 # Solution
 The solution is to create an abstract library that represents *ANY* Configuration type.
 The parsing/emitting is completely isolated from the document/config representation itself.
 A neat